-This morning, as you know by now, we return to our study of 1 Corinthians, chapter 13 and I would encourage you to take your Bible there and look at it with me.
+This morning, as you know by now, we return to our study of 1 Corinthians chapter 13, and I would encourage you to take your Bible there and look at it with me.
 First Corinthians chapter 13.
 So much has been said about it.
-If you haven’t read about it, I would suggest that maybe you’d like to read a little book called, The Greatest of These is Love, I think that’s the title of it by Henry Drummond, dealing with the thirteenth chapter or any other book that deals with it.
-There are many things available because so much can be said about the chapter, so much by way of relating it to the Christian life, in all kinds of dimensions.
-It’s our intention this morning, however, to deal with it primarily within the framework of its context in the book of I Corinthians and that has been our emphasis as we began it last time and will be as we continue from here on.
+If you haven’t read about it, I would suggest that maybe you’d like to read a little book called The Greatest of These Is Love – I think that’s the title of it – by Henry Drummond, dealing with the 13th chapter, or any other book that deals with it.
+There are many things available because so much can be said about the chapter, so much by way of relating it to the Christian life in all kinds of dimensions.
+It’s our intention this morning, however, to deal with it primarily within the framework of its context in the book of 1 Corinthians, and that has been our emphasis as we began it last time and will be as we continue from here on.

-There is another Greek word related to friendliness, the kind of warm affection and self-identification that comes when two people become very close, apart from any sexual attraction at all.
-That’s a totally different word unrelated.
+There is another Greek word related to romantic affection or to friendliness, the kind of warm affection and self-identification that comes when two people become very close, apart from any sexual attraction at all.
+That’s a totally different word – unrelated.

-But the word that is used here in the Greek, the word agapē is a word that simply means “the ultimate act of self-sacrifice.”
-It is a word for the ultimate act of sacrificing oneself for the good of someone else.
+But the word that is used here in the Greek, the word agape, is a word that simply means “the ultimate act of self-sacrifice.”
+It is a word for the ultimate act of sacrificing one’s self for the good of someone else.
 In fact, you could easily translate it “If I speak with the tongues of men and angels and have not a spirit of self-sacrifice, I am nothing.”
-Now that would be the essence of the meaning of the word “love” as it is in the Greek.
+Now, that would be the essence of the meaning of the word “love” as it is in the Greek.

 Now, it’s precisely at this point that Paul speaks to them in 13 and says, “The only thing that’s going to hang your whole assembly together is love.
 The only way the spiritual gifts are going to operate is love.
 The only way you’re going to get out of this envy and jealousy on the one hand and pride and boasting on the other hand is love.
 Love is the key to the unity that will paint the portrait of Christ so that the world can see what He really looks like.”